reactjs/react.dev/beta/src/content/apis/react-dom/server/renderToPipeableStream.md

 });
 ```

 If there is an error while generating the shell, both `onError` and `onShellError` will fire.
 Use `onError` for error reporting and use `onShellError` to send the fallback HTML document.
+Your fallback HTML does not have to be an error page.
+For example, you can include an alternative shell that tries to render your app on the client only.

 ---